 AIG Women’s Open 2021 – Carnoustie Golf Links

-This August, between 19th and 22nd, Carnoustie will proudly host The AIG Women’s Open for the second time in 10 years, with the previous Championship being played over the famous Links in 2011.
+Between 19th and 22nd August 2021 Carnoustie proudly played host to The AIG Women’s Open for the second time in 10 years, with the previous Championship being played over the famous Links in 2011.

 Not only has this Championship quickly grown to become the most international Major in women’s golf, it is also one of the most sought-after prizes in the industry.

-This year, the 45th edition of the Championship will see Carnoustie invite the very best women golfers in the world to battle it out over Golf’s Greatest Test in what is expected to be an exciting four days of wonderful golf.
+The 45th edition of the Championship saw Carnoustie invite the very best women golfers in the world to battle it out over Golf’s Greatest Test in an exciting week days of wonderful golf.

-Those taking on the challenge this year include Georgia Hall, Hinako Shibuno and Danielle Kang who are true ambassadors of the game and continue to drive women’s golf forward together.
+Those who took on the challenge included Georgia Hall, Hinako Shibuno, and Danielle Kang who are true ambassadors of the game and continue to drive women’s golf forward together.

-Included in this list is defending AIG Women’s Open champion, Sophia Popov, who after her memorable win in 2020 continues to inspire women and girls across the world as she looks to defend her title at Carnoustie, where she made her Women’s British Open debut.
+Included in this list was defending AIG Women’s Open champion, Sophia Popov, who after her memorable win in 2020 continues to inspire women and girls across the world as she looked to defend her title at Carnoustie, where she made her Women’s British Open debut.

 Carnoustie has real ambitions to grow and elevate the game of golf, demonstrated by the almost 300 children taking part in The Carnoustie Craws golf development programme every week.
 Hosting the AIG Women’s Open at Carnoustie provides another opportunity to showcase one of golf’s leading events at a truly inclusive venue looking to see the game of golf thrive and be enjoyed by new generations.